 I am the author of two monographs, Of Books and Botany in Early Modern England: Sixteenth-Century Plants and Print Culture (Ashgate, 2009) and Reading Green in Early Modern England (Ashgate, 2014), each of which explores different aspects of the historically-specific intersections between the green world and textual culture in the sixteenth and seventeenth centuries.
 Both were awarded the annual book prize of the British Society for Literature and Science.

-More recently, my Social Sciences and Humanities Research Council of Canada (SSHRCC)-funded research has begun to contribute to the history of reading and early modern women’s cultural studies through my investigation of the evidence that remains of the reading materials, habits, and experiences associated with Anne Clifford (1590-1676).
+More recently, research funded by an Insight Development Grant (2011-2014) and Insight Grant (2019-2024) from the Social Sciences and Humanities Research Council of Canada has begun to contribute to the history of reading and early modern women’s cultural studies.
+This work began with my investigation of the evidence that remains of the reading materials, habits, and experiences associated with Anne Clifford (1590-1676).
 As well as producing a monograph in progress, tentatively entitled The Text Life of Anne Clifford: Fragments of A Renaissance Reader, this work has led me to co-edit, with Micheline White (Carleton University) and Elizabeth Sauer (Brock), a collection of related scholarly essays entitled Women’s Bookscapes in Early Modern Britain: Reading, Ownership, Circulation (University of Michigan Press, 2018).

 My interest in women’s textual interventions in early modern England has most recently led me to the long-neglected manuscript verse of Hester Pulter (1605-1678), whose poems I am currently editing with Dr. Wendy Wall (Northwestern University) in a venture we are co-directing: The Pulter Project: Poet in the Making.
-The web site associated with this project, launched in 2018, encompasses a still-proliferating array of alternate representations of Pulter’s lyrics and emblems: photographic facsimiles and transcriptions of the manuscript pages, multiple kinds of editions — our “Elemental Editions,” designed as basic modernizations, and a diversity of “Amplified Editions” produced by global collaborators — as well as exhibits of contextualizing verbal and visual materials (“Curations” and “Explorations”).
+The web site associated with this project — launched in 2018 and selected as that year’s best project in digital scholarship, new media, or art on women and gender by the Society for the Study of Early Modern Women and Gender — encompasses a still-proliferating array of representations of Pulter’s lyrics and emblems, including photographic facsimiles, transcriptions of the manuscript pages, and multiple kinds of editions produced by a growing global team of collaborators, as well as exhibits of contextualizing verbal and visual materials about this poet, her poems, and her world.

 I would be pleased to discuss supervision of undergraduate and graduate students with interests in related aspects of early modern English literature and textual culture.